Syrian Kurdistan: French mandate for Syria (1920–1946)

 During the 1920s, use of the Latin alphabet to write the Kurdish languages was introduced by Celadet Bedir Khan and his brother Kamuran Alî Bedirxan and became standard in Syrian and Turkish Kurdistan.
 Early French Syria's Kurds were predominantly speakers of Kurmanji, a northern Kurdish language.
-Besides the main three Kurdish enclaves, there were other Syrian Kurds outwith Syrian Kurdistan; primarily these were resident in the major cities of Aleppo (like the Alawite Kurds) and Damascus, though Yazidi Kurds inhabited Jabal Sam'an and others were nomads.
+Besides the main three Kurdish enclaves, there were other Syrian Kurds outside Syrian Kurdistan; primarily these were resident in the major cities of Aleppo (like the Alawite Kurds) and Damascus, though Yazidi Kurds inhabited Jabal Sam'an and others were nomads.
 Just as their districts were fragmented, the Kurdish inhabitants of Syria in the French mandatory period were heterogenous, and refugees arriving from Turkish and Iraqi Kurdistan helped foster Kurdish political consciousness, engendering a "pan-Kurdism" that complemented pre-existing Kurdish identities.
 The immigration from Kurdish areas outside Syria increased the Kurdish component of the population in Jazira.

 In 1924, a delegate from Kurd Dagh made the first petition to the French authorities for autonomy for Kurdish-majority regions in Syria.

 In 1927, Kurdish exiles from Turkey in Beirut founded Xoybûn, a secular pan-Kurdish movement that became the intellectual foundation of Kurdish nationalism.

 Although Xoybûn pursued a military revolt in Turkish Kurdistan, it advocated for local autonomy for Kurds in Syria.

 Xoybûn was popular in Syrian Kurdistan, and in 1931, Xoybûn delegates were elected from Kurd Dagh, Jarablus, and Jazira.

 The French government rejected the Kurdish petitions for autonomy.

 France negotiated a Treaty of Independence with the First Syrian Republic in 1936, but the onset of World War II prevented its implementation.
 France was occupied by Germany in 1940, and the French mandate was seized by Vichy France.
 Allied forces retook Syria in 1941 and recognized the Syrian Arab Republic as independent and sovereign within the French mandate.
 Xoybûn had remained active during the war years but disbanded in 1946.

 An academic source published by the University of Cambridge has described maps of greater Kurdistan created in the 1940s and forward as: "These maps have become some of the most influential propaganda tools for the Kurdish nationalist discourse.
 They depict a territorially exaggerated version of the territory of Kurdistan, extending into areas with no majority Kurdish populations.
 Despite their production with political aims related to specific claims on the demographic and ethnographic structure of the region, and their questionable methodologies, they have become 'Kurdistan in the minds of Kurds' and the boundaries they indicate have been readily accepted."